secworks/trng/doc/Cryptech_TRNG_Introduction.md

 - 64 bits initial counter value.

 In total 896 bits are used to seed the PRNG.

+The current implementation of the CSPRNG contains one instance of the ChaCha stream cipher.
+For higher performance more instances ca be added to allow interleaved generation of random number blocks.

 ### Test and Debug ###